or-dvir/DxAdapter2.0/README.md

 ## Some things to note:
 * Minimum SDK version 21.
-* While some features do not need to be manually added to the adapter, it is still recommended to do so for future updates.
 * This library was meant to be used with Kotlin.
 While it should theoretically also work with Java, it was never tested for it.
 * While efficiency is definitely an important factor, the priority for